Sonam-22/neocortexapi/source/MySEProject/Documentation/README.md

     - patternNZ: list of the active indices from the output below
     - weightMatrix: numpy array of the weight matrix
   - Returns:
-    - numpy array of the predicted class label distribution
+    - double[] of the predicted class label distribution